-While the VMM and virtual device memory needs are fully reserved at the time the virtual machine is powered on, a feature called VMX swap can reduce the VMX memory reservation from about 50MB or more per virtual machine to about 10MB per virtual machine, allowing the remainder to be swapped out when host memory is overcommitted.
+While the VMM and virtual device memory needs are fully reserved at the time the virtual machine is powered on, a feature called VMX swap can significantly reduce the per virtual machine VMX memory reservation, allowing more memory to be swapped out when host memory is overcommitted.
 This represents a significant reduction in the overhead memory reserved for each virtual machine.